jshuadvd/hacks-n-notes/networks.md

 - **Bitrate:** the number of bits per second a system can transmit
 - **Latency:** time it takes for a bit to travel from sender to receiver

+### Transfer medium

+- Electricity through copper wires eg. Ethernet, is cheap but has a lot of data loss.
+- Light is faster, can be transfered by fiber.

 ## DNS (Domain Name Server)